AvlWx2014/bowser/README.md

     └── content.txt
 ```

-the resulting key for `test2/subtree/content.yml` will be `test2/subtree/content.yml` assuming
+then the resulting key for `test2/subtree/content.yml` will be `test2/subtree/content.yml`
-no `key` is specified in your backend bucket configuration.
+assuming no `key` is specified in your backend bucket configuration.
+If your bucket definition
+provides `key = "some/root/key` then the resulting key for `test2/subtree/content.yml` will be
+`some/root/key/test2/subtree/content.yml`.

-* The AWS S3 backend skips uploading any Bowser sentinel files like `.bowser.ready` or `.bowser.
+* The AWS S3 backend skips uploading any Bowser sentinel files like `.bowser.ready` or
-  complete`.
+  `.bowser.complete`.
 * The AWS S3 backend skips any files with the suffix `.metadata`.
 It is assumed that `.metadata`
   files are JSON-encoded files with a flat structure of `key: value` pairs of strings.
 These are
   then translated in to object tags in S3 and as such are subject to the same limitations.